We're here to help!CALL TODAY: 954-568-3636

 Heavy machinery in the workplace can pose a significant risk of injury to workers.
 According to one major study conducted in 2010, for example, vehicles and mobile heavy equipment in the construction industry alone led to 404 deaths on an annual basis for a two-decade period ending in 2010.
 Though the construction industry often involves the use of heavy machinery, workers are exposed to substantial heavy machinery risks in a wide variety of occupational environments, from warehouses, to factories, to dockyards, and more.

 Injuries associated with heavy machinery accidents can be quite severe, even life-altering.
 If you have sustained injuries relating to the use of heavy machinery in the workplace, you may be entitled to compensation.
-Contact the Law Offices of David I. Fuchs to set up a free consultation with a qualified heavy machinery accident attorney in Fort Lauderdale today.
+Contact David I. Fuchs, Injury & Accident Lawyer, P.A. to set up a free consultation with a qualified heavy machinery accident attorney in Fort Lauderdale today.

 There is a wide range of heavy machinery, and the risks can vary quite a bit depending on the piece of machinery involved.
 Heavy machinery categories include, but are not necessarily limited, to: